Healdsburg Extension Project | Sonoma-Marin Area Rail Transit

 * indicates required

-SMART is preparing to begin initial field work for the Healdsburg Extension project.
+SMART has begun initial field work for the Healdsburg Extension project.

 One of the first activities will consist of geotechnical borings, which will use a drill rig to collect soil samples.
 These samples will help the project’s design team better understand existing soil conditions along the rail right-of-way.